 - Anti-spam filters (for instance; Cloudmark)

-- Windows Vista and Windows 7 Sidebar Gadgets displaying Outlook information
+- Windows 7 Sidebar Gadgets displaying Outlook information

 Disabling the integration of your virus scanner doesn’t increase (or decrease) the risk of infection by a virus.
 The on-access scanner of the virus scanner will suffice.
 Also note that Outlook doesn’t allow code execution in the Reading/Preview Pane so you can’t get infected by a virus by using the Reading/Preview Pane to read messages.